-- (1) Adopt Resolution No. 2021-47 approving an application by SAMAX, LLC for tax exemption under the City's Multiple Unit Housing Tax Incentive Program; and - (2) Direct staff to make a request to boards of other taxing districts to adopt a resolution agreeing with the policy of providing a tax exemption for the project, therefore exempting the multiple family residential portion of the project's full property tax liability?
+- (1) Adopt Resolution No. 2021-47 approving an application by SAMAX, LLC for tax exemption for a five-year period under the City's Multiple Unit Housing Tax Incentive Program; and - (2) Direct staff to make a request to boards of other taxing districts to adopt a resolution agreeing with the policy of providing a tax exemption for the project, therefore exempting the multiple family residential portion of the project's full property tax liability?